NQRLabs/Inknigma/README.md

     - Use the controls in the left panel to change the encoding effect, adjust its strength, or invert the content.
 4.  **Preview**:
     - Click "Switch to Lighting Preview" to see how your image looks under various analytical filters.
     - Scroll while in lighting mode to cycle through different effects.
+Use Alt+Scroll to jump by effect groups, or enter an index to jump directly.
+    - Lighting filters now apply even if you have no hidden layers added; the base image is processed directly in this mode.
 5.  **Download**:
     - Once you're happy with your hidden message, click "Download Image" to save the result.